 5. They should never be kept on the ground

 It is considered disrespectful if the Buddhist prayer flags touch the ground.
-Therefore, they should be hung at height.
-Around the frame of the doorway is considered the right place to put the flags.
+Therefore, they should be hung at a height.
+Around the frame of the doorway is regarded as the right place to put the flags.

 6. They should never be still

 It is considered disrespectful too if the Buddhist flags lay down on the ground or are still.
-The reason why they are put high above the roof is so that they flutter in the wind.
-It is said that they emit positive spiritual vibrations and that the prayers are carried by the wind like silent prayers.
+The reason why they are put high above the roof is that they flutter in the wind.
+It is said that they emit positive spiritual vibrations and the wind like silent prayers carries the prayers.

-So, next time if you wanna hang them somewhere, make it sure that they’re on a height.
+So, next time if you want to hang them somewhere, make it sure that they’re on a height.

 7. There are two kinds of flags- horizontal and vertical